rerun/rerun/README.md

     studying (math)

 The string "studying (math)" is the printed result.
-And, "math" is the subject option's default value.
+And, "math" is the subject option's default value as defined in the module metadata.

-Arguments passed after the "module:command" specification.
+Arguments are passed after the "module:command" string.
 Tell freddy to study the subject, "biology":

     $ rerun freddy:study -subject biology